twonirwana/DiscordDiceBot/PrivacyPolicy.md

 ## Information we collect

-The bot doesn't collect any user information, with the exception of log files.
+The bot doesn't collect any user information, except in log files.

 ## Log Files